 There’s no telling how busy today’s servers are but this game is so classic, it still has a dedicated user base that loves competing in one of the dozen multiplayer modes.

-- Welcome to APEX Legends - Master a growing roster of powerful legends, each with their own personality, strengths and abilities that are easy to pick up but challenging to truly master
+- Master a growing roster of powerful legends, each with their own personality, strengths, and abilities that are easy to pick up but challenging to truly master

 - Legendary guardian angel Lifeline skin